Veru Inc. (VERU): History, Ownership, Mission, How It Works & Makes Money

 Year established

-The origins trace back to 1971 with the incorporation of the entity that would become The Female Health Company (FHC).
+The corporate origins trace back to 1971 with the incorporation of the entity that would eventually become The Female Health Company (FHC), which was the predecessor to Veru Inc.

 Original location

-The Female Health Company initially operated out of Wisconsin and later Chicago before Veru Inc. established its current headquarters in Miami, Florida, following its strategic transformation.
+The original entity, FHC, first operated out of Wisconsin and later Chicago.
+Following the strategic transformation, Veru Inc. established its current corporate headquarters in Miami, Florida.

 Founding team members